Skip to main content

 Realtime Repitch

-The realtime repitch setting determines how the audio is repitched by the DJ.Studio engine.
+The real-time repitch setting determines how the audio is repitched by the DJ.Studio engine.
 These settings can be found at Settings > Performance > Realtime Repitch

 Real-time repitch influences the pitch of music if the track's original tempo is changed.
 If you speed up or slow down a track, real-time repitch will ensure that the key of the track isn't affected.